Children History, Family Crest & Coats of Arms

 The ancient name of Children finds its origins with the ancient Anglo-Saxon culture of Britain.
 It comes from a name for a proprietor of a "children's house," or orphanage.
 Checking further we found the name was derived from the Old English compound word cildraærn, which meant "children's house."

 The surname Children was first found in Kent, where they held a family seat from early times.

-Important Dates for the Children family
+Early History of the Children family

 This web page shows only a small excerpt of our Children research.
 Another 228 words (16 lines of text) covering the years 1267, 1298, 1317, 1477, 1539, 1560, 1661, and 1662 are included under the topic Early Children History in all our PDF Extended History products and printed products wherever possible.

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Children family name include Children, Childrens, Chyldren, Chyltren, Childron and others.

 Early Notables of the Children family (pre 1700)